 How did we do?

 It was key to stick to solving the key problems faced at the start of the project, and everything was answered in that regard.
-The huge task of organising all the content has provided colleagues with several ways to find the content they are looking for.
+The huge task of organising all the content has provided colleagues with several ways to find the content they are looking for, aided by featuring most requested topics and content clearly.
+The voices of the different colleague user groups were present throughout the process.
+As a designer, this was critical to finding the direction.

 Now that’s a site I’m going to be able to use!

 This was no mean task, the team working for over a year to full launch.
-A lot of things were learnt along the way for all, and there are still some things we’re excited about introducing on the platform as continued improvements.
+A lot of things were learnt along the way for all, through a design-centred approach, and there are still some things we’re excited about introducing on the platform as continued improvements.

 Client unnamed due to sensitive nature of the organisation.